jsakamoto/nupkg-selenium-webdriver-geckodriver/README.md

 - "mac64"
 - "linux64"

-You can specify "GeckoDriverPlatform" MSBuild property in aproject file,
+You can specify "GeckoDriverPlatform" MSBuild property in a project file,

 ```xml
 <PropertyGroup>